Frans-Willem/CsrSpiDrivers/README.md

   supply through a 10K resistor.
 * Some bluetooth modules based on BlueCore chips with builtin battery chargers may be shipped with battery configuration enabled.
-Such modules will shutdown shortly after power on if you don't connect charged battery.
-This can be disabled using appropriate Configuration Tool.
+Such modules will shutdown shortly after power on if You don't connect charged battery.
+Battery charger configuration is defined in `PSKEY_USR0` and can be changed using appropriate Configuration Tool or PSTool.
+Description of `PSKEY_USR0` can be found in "Battery and Charger Configuration" section "PS Key Bit Fields" application note appropriate for your firmware, see [Other sources of information](#other-sources-of-information).

 ## Programmer hardware